Frequently Asked Questions

 - HDE- Humanitarian Device Exemption is the application that must be submitted to the FDA in order to get approval to get an HUD designation.

-- PMA - Pre-Market Approval is the corollary to an New Drug Application.
+- PMA - Pre-Market Approval is the corollary to a New Drug Application.

 An FDA-approved HDE is not a research protocol; it is an approval for treatment/diagnostic use of the device.
 It essentially allows a sponsor to market the "orphan" device without the usual clinical trials to prove its effectiveness.

-Q: Why is the IRB involved in overseeing a treatment/diagnostic device?
+Q: Why is the IRB involved in overseeing an HUD?

-A: Although not required by the FDA regulations, written informed consent is highly advisable, including a statement that the device is unproven.
+A: Although not required by the FDA regulations, written informed consent is highly advisable and required by the UTHSC IRB, including a statement that the devices effectiveness is unproven.

 A: No. The IRB may decide if a blanket approval or a case-by-case approval is more appropriate.